Skip to content

 Brokeback Mountain (2005)

-Ang Lee’s celebrated same-sex romance Brokeback Mountain stars Jake Gyllenhaal and the late Heath Ledger as Ennis Del Mar and Jack Twist, cowboy lovers in the American West in the 60s.
-The film became a critical and commercial success when it was released in 2005, and went on to win three Academy Awards including Best Director and Best Adapted Screenplay, with further acting nominations for Ledger, Gyllenhaal and Williams.
-The film memorably lost Best Picture to Paul Haggis’ drama Crash, which is unanimously regarded as one of the worst decisions in the history of the Academy Awards (apology, when?).
-Despite this, Brokeback Mountain has been hailed as a turning point for the advancement of LGBTQ+ stories in mainstream cinema.
+Ang Lee’s iconic same-sex romance Brokeback Mountain stars Jake Gyllenhaal and the late Heath Ledger as Ennis Del Mar and Jack Twist, star-crossed cowboy lovers in the American West during the 1960s.
+Widely hailed as a turning point for LGBTQIA+ stories in mainstream cinema, the heart-wrenching drama won three Academy Awards, including Best Director and Best Adapted Screenplay, with additional acting nominations for Ledger, Gyllenhaal, and Michelle Williams.
+However, Brokeback Mountain lost Best Picture to Paul Haggis’ critically divisive drama Crash, a decision that remains one of the Academy Awards’ most controversial (and dumbfounding).

 Bros (2022)

-The first gay romantic comedy from a major studio, Bros marked a historic moment for queer cinema with its principal LGBTQ+ cast – even the heterosexual roles were played by actors of the LGBTQ+ experience.
-This alone is enough reason for Bros to be included on this list, but it has a plethora of factors going for it besides its historic feats.
-Following Billy Eichner’s character Bobby Lieber as a podcaster and radio show host as he falls for a ‘masc4masc’ gay (played by Luke Macfarlane), Bros is one of the most outrageously funny comedies of the year and is, thankfully, not straightwashed to appeal to cis-het audiences.
-From Bobby snapping a pic of his butt for a Grindr hook-up (who subsequently blocks him) to the two lead characters bringing the foot fetish industry to the big screen, Bros is g-g-g-gay.
-While it didn’t make a splash at the box office, Bros reinvigorated a genre that hasn’t felt fresh in years and proved that rom-com’s are in dire need of more queer narratives.
-As Eichner told us, it was about damn time that we saw “accurate, multi-dimensional and genuinely funny and genuinely smart depictions of ourselves that we don’t get.”
+Bros marked a historic moment for queer cinema as the first gay rom-com from a major studio.
+An outrageously funny queer romp, the film follows Billy Eichner’s character Bobby Lieber, a podcaster and radio show host who falls for a ‘masc4masc’ gay (played by Luke Macfarlane).
+From Bobby snapping a pic of his butt for a Grindr hook-up (who promptly blocks him) to the two leads bringing the foot fetish industry to the big screen, Bros is g-g-g-gay.
+While it didn’t make a splash at the box office, Bros reinvigorated a genre that had long felt stale and proved that rom-coms are in dire need of more queer narratives.
+Fun fact: the principal cast members were all LGBTQIA+.

 Call Me By Your Name (2017)

 Call Me By Your Name has quickly become one of the most beloved romances of all time.
-An adaption of the 2007 novel of the same name by André Aciman, the film is set in 1983 in Northern Italy and chronicles the brewing relationship between 17-year-old Elio Perlman (Timothee Chalamet) and Oliver (Armie Harmer), a 24-year-old graduate assistant to Elio’s father (Michael Stuhlbarg).
-The themes of first love and heartbreak, as well as the dreamy and idyllic world created by director Luca Guadagnino, has evoked such a strong and impassioned emotion in LGBTQ+ viewers around the world.
-You’ll never be able to listen to Sufjan Stevens the same way again.
+An adaptation of André Aciman’s 2007 novel, the film is set in 1983 in Northern Italy and chronicles the developing relationship between 17-year-old Elio Perlman (Timothée Chalamet) and Oliver (Armie Hammer), a 24-year-old graduate assistant to Elio’s father (Michael Stuhlbarg).
+The themes of first love and heartbreak, along with the dreamy, idyllic world crafted by director Luca Guadagnino, have evoked deep, impassioned emotions in LGBTQIA+ viewers around the world.
+You’ll never listen to Sufjan Stevens the same way again.

 Carol (2015)

-Carol stars Cate Blanchett as an older woman navigating a difficult divorce who embarks on a forbidden affair with an aspiring female photographer (Rooney Mara).
-Watching the effects of homophobia and a jealous soon-to-be-ex-husband on their relationship is heartbreaking, and if nothing else, the pure melodrama of it all will get you in a state of melancholy.
-After making audiences sob throughout most of the film with its beautiful portrayal of queer heartbreak, wistful cinematography and evocative soundtrack, the final shot signals that there’s hope yet for the title character’s romance yet, helping challenge the notion that all queer stories end in tragedy.
-We challenge you to find a film more breathtaking than Carol.
+Set in the 1950s, Carol stars Cate Blanchett as an older woman navigating a difficult divorce who embarks on a forbidden affair with an aspiring female photographer (Rooney Mara).
+Watching the effects of homophobia and a jealous soon-to-be-ex-husband on their relationship is heartbreaking, and the pure melodrama of it all will leave you in a state of melancholy.
+Blanchett received universal critical acclaim for her performance, earning nominations at the Academy Awards, Golden Globes, BAFTAs, Critics’ Choice Movie Awards, and Screen Actors Guild Awards.
+We challenge you to find a film more breathtaking and heartbreaking than Carol.

 Fire Island (2022)